Trail of Tears: Terminology

 The events have sometimes been referred to as "death marches", in particular when referring to the Cherokee march across Tennessee, Kentucky and Missouri in 1838.

 Indians who had the means initially provided for their own removal.
-Contingents that were led by conductors from the U.S. Army included those led by Edward Deas, who was claimed to be a sympathizer for the Cherokee plight.
+Contingents that were led by conductors from the U.S. Army included those led by Edward Deas, who refused to leave stragglers on humanitarian grounds.
 The largest death toll from the Cherokee forced relocation comes from the period after the May 23, 1838 deadline.
 This was at the point when the remaining Cherokee were rounded up into camps and placed into large groups, often over 700 in size.
 Communicable diseases spread quickly through these closely quartered groups, killing many.
 These groups were among the last to move, but following the same routes the others had taken; the areas they were going through had been depleted of supplies due to the vast numbers that had gone before them.
 The marchers were subject to extortion and violence along the route.
 In addition, these final contingents were forced to set out during the hottest and coldest months of the year, killing many.
 Exposure to the elements, disease, starvation, harassment by local frontiersmen, and insufficient rations similarly killed up to one-third of the Choctaw and other nations on the march.
-There exists some debate among historians and the affected nations as to whether the term "Trail of Tears" should be used to refer to the entire history of forced relocations from the Eastern United States into Indian Territory, to the relocations of specifically the Five Civilized Tribes, to the route of the march, or to specific marches in which the remaining holdouts from each area were rounded up.
+There exists some debate among historians and the affected nations as to whether the term "Trail of Tears" should be used to refer to the entire history of forced relocations from the Eastern United States into Indian Territory or to Cherokee removal specifically.